-Based on soil vapor intrusion sampling results, sub-slab depressurization systems (SSDSs) were installed by Hercules on 24 off-site buildings to mitigate the migration of vapors from groundwater.
-As a result of investigations conducted prior to the RI, 45 off-site buildings had previously been mitigated through installation of SSDSs.
-Mitigation systems installed at all 69 buildings have been inspected and maintained by Hercules, pursuant to a Department approved SSDS interim inspection and maintenance work plan dated February 5, 2013.
+Based on soil vapor intrusion sampling results, sub-slab depressurization systems (SSDSs) were installed by Hercules on 24 off-site buildings between 2012 and 2013 to mitigate the migration of vapors from groundwater.
+As a result of investigations conducted prior to the RI, 45 off-site buildings were mitigated between 2005 and 2011 through the installation of SSDSs.
+All mitigations systems installed in the off-site buildings were constructed according to the NYSDOH, "Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York", dated October 2006.
+Based on pressure field testing results and indoor air samples collected after installation of each mitigation system, all systems have been shown to be effectively addressing the potential for soil vapor intrusion.
+Mitigation systems installed at all 69 buildings have been inspected and maintained by Hercules, pursuant to a Department approved SSDS interim inspection and maintenance work plan dated February 2013.